-Digital piracy and cyber threats mostly work through unauthorised access to private data giving rise to a range of problems at your organisation, such as loss of secure information.
-Digital piracy can also make you lose valuable work as a consequence of virus or malware attacks from pirated software or downloaded media files, unwarranted websites and open networks; which can attack everything from your documents to your installed software (the authentic ones, too).
+Digital piracy and cyber threats mostly work through unauthorized access to private data giving rise to a range of problems at your organization, such as loss of secure information.
+Digital piracy can also make you lose valuable work as a consequence of viruses or malware attacks from pirated software or downloaded media files, unwarranted websites and open networks; which can attack everything from your documents to your installed software (the authentic ones, too).

 How can I identify an act of digital piracy?

 Piracy, today, is possibly one of the biggest threats at your workplace leading to security and copyright concerns.
 Whether accessing pirated software or fake information, piracy can even bring your work process to a halt or create unforeseen safety issues.
 Every organization encounters pirated files and media, in the course of their operations and activities, here is a look at few of the common activities at a workplace which contributes to digital piracy:

 - Downloading media files over torrent and other file-sharing websites such as music or videos

 - Using pirated software or operating systems (OS) in office computers